brmson/blanqa/README.md

   * ``mvn verify``
   * ``mvn -q exec:java -Dexec.arguments="phases.blanqa"``

+## Data Sources

-The performance on the Project Gutenberg corpus is not very good.
+The performance on the (default) Project Gutenberg corpus is actually not that good.
+But try asking e.g. about "Who wrote Hamlet?"

 You can try asking questions about a smaller snippet of English text ``data/sample.txt`` by editing the **passage-retrieval** section of the configuration file ``src/main/resources/phases/blanqa.yaml`` - simply uncomment the **textfile** section and comment out the **solrsentence** section.
 Don't forget to rerun ``mvn verify``